 The gNB-CU provides paging information to enable the gNB-DU to calculate the exact PH, if the eDRX is configured, PO and PF.
 The gNB-CU determines the PA.
 The gNB-DU consolidates all the paging records for a particular PH, PO, PF and PA, and encodes the final RRC message and broadcasts the paging message on the respective PH, PO, PF in the PA.

 The paging function also supports CN controlled subgrouping paging for UE Power Saving.
+The paging function also supports paging adaptation for Network Energy Saving.